 3.1 Chronobiological Patterns in Conflict

 Over the past decade, human-wildlife conflict in the region has been most intense in the Gir Gadhada and Talala talukas, which consistently report the highest number of incidents due to their proximity to the forest.
 The year 2017 marked a significant peak in danger, specifically driven by a record 15 attacks in Gir Gadhada.
 While Gir Gadhada experiences sharp, unpredictable spikes in activity, Talala sees a steadier and more sustained high rate of conflict.
-In contrast, coastal areas like Sutrapada and Kodinar report fewer annual incidents, though the risk remains present across all regions, showing that while some areas are more dangerous than others, the threat of attacks is a widespread challenge for the entire district.
+In contrast, coastal areas like Sutrapada and Kodinar report fewer annual incidents, though the risk remains present across all regions, showing that while some areas show more occurrence of human-leopard conflict than others, the threat of attacks is a widespread challenge for the entire district.

 Fig. 2.
-Annual trend of leopard attacks in Gir Somnath district (2014–2023)
+Annual trend of human-leopard conflicts in Gir Somnath district (2014–2023)

 Human-leopard conflict follows a clear seasonal pattern, with the Monsoon (July-October) consistently being the most dangerous time of year, including a record high of 15 attacks in 2014.
 The Summer (March-June) months typically see the second-highest number of incidents and occasionally even surpass the monsoon numbers, as seen in recent years like 2022 and 2023.
-While Winter (November-February) is generally the safest season with the lowest incident rates, a sudden spike of 12 attacks in 2023 suggests that the risk patterns may be shifting.
+While Winter (November-February) is generally the safest season with the lowest incident rates of human-leopard conflict, a sudden spike of 12 human-leopard conflicts in 2023 suggests that the risk patterns may be shifting due to ?.
 Overall, while the threat exists year-round, the danger is most intense during the warmer and wetter months of the year.

 Fig. 3.
-Seasonal variation in leopard attacks across winter, summer, and monsoon
+Seasonal variation in human-leopard conflicts across winter, summer, and monsoon in Gir Somnath district (2014–2023)

 From 2014 to 2023, the data shows that leopard attacks in Gir Somnath happen most often at night.
-The Night (12:00 AM–6:00 AM) period always has the most incidents, followed by the Evening (6:00 PM–12:00 AM).
+The night (12:00 AM–6:00 AM) period always has the most incidents, followed by the Evening (6:00 PM–12:00 AM).
 This pattern shows that people are most at risk when the leopards are most active.
 In 2018, there was a big spike, with the most attacks in a single year.
 This was mostly because 17 of them happened late at night.
 On the other hand, there are a lot fewer reported attacks during the day, in the morning and afternoon.
 The overall trend shows a strong preference for nighttime and evening hours over midday hours.
 Understanding these specific time blocks is crucial for local residents to manage their safety and reduce risk.
 Ultimately, the research emphasizes that human vulnerability is highest when visibility is at its lowest.

 Fig. 4.
-Time-of-day analysis of leopard attacks on Human
+Diel-patterns of human-leopard conflicts in Gir Somnath district (2014–2023)

 3.2 Spatial Distribution of Conflict

-There are not equal numbers of leopard attacks throughout the district; almost half of them happen in just two talukas: Gir Gadhada and Talala.
-Gir Gadhada is the most vulnerable area, with 29% of all attacks happening there.
-Talala is next with 18%.
+There are not equal numbers of human-leopard conflicts throughout the district; almost half of them happen in just two talukas: Gir Gadhada and Talala.
+Gir Gadhada is the most vulnerable area, with 29% of human-leopard conflicts followed by.
+Talala (18%).
 Una also has a lot of incidents, accounting for 21% of all reported cases.
 Kodinar and Veraval, on the other hand, are at a moderate level of risk, with 13% and 10% of the total, respectively.
 There are only 9% of the total attacks in Sutrapada, which is the least attacked area.
 This information shows that the risk of people and leopards' conflict is very high in certain areas, especially those near the major forest areas.

 Fig. 5.
-Taluka-wise distribution of leopard attacks highlighting conflict hotspots
+Taluka-wise distribution of human-leopard conflicts highlighting conflict hotspots in Gir Somnath district (2014–2023)

-3.3 Victim Demographics
+3.3 Victim Age-Demographics